-According to the Academic Policy Statement 811006—Students with Disabilities, faculty members are obligated to make every reasonable effort to facilitate the accommodations indicated on the Classroom Accommodation Request Forms (CARF’s) issued by the Services for Students with Disabilities (SSD).
+According to the Academic Policy Statement 811006—Disabled Student Policy, faculty members are obligated to implement and/or facilitate the accommodations indicated on the Accommodation Letters issued by the Services for Students with Disabilities (SSD), unless doing so would result in a fundamental or substantial alteration of essential course requirements.
+In the latter event, faculty members are responsible for engaging in an interactive process with the student and SSD to determine an appropriate, alternative solution.
 Faculty members are also required to present information on SSD services in both oral and written form to their students.
 A sample statement for course syllabi would read:

-Instructors are advised to refer students to the SSD Office in any of the following circumstances: a student is requesting accommodations in the absence of CARF forms or is seeking a specific accommodation that is not indicated on the forms; or the faculty member suspects that the student has a disability that impairs his/her performance in the classroom.
-In the event that an instructor has a question or concern regarding a particular accommodation or disability services, in general, he/she is encouraged to contact the ADA Coordinator at the Counseling Center, Lee Drain North Annex, extension 4-1720 (voice 936-294-1720, TDD 936-294-3786).
+Faculty members are advised to refer students to the SSD Office in any of the following circumstances: a student is requesting disability accommodations without an accommodation form from SSD or is seeking a specific accommodation that is not indicated on the form; or the faculty member suspects that the student has a disability that impairs his/her performance in the classroom.
+In the event that an instructor has a question or concern regarding a particular accommodation or disability services, in general, he/she is encouraged to contact the SSD Director at the SSD Office located in the Lee Drain Annex, extension 4-3512 (voice 936-294-3512, TDD 936-294-3786).

 The SSD Office thoroughly vets accommodation requests through its intake process.
 In the course of this process, the student is required to submit current medical or psycho-educational documentation of his/her disability.
 The documentation must be the work product of a licensed professional who is qualified to diagnose the disability in question, and it must present compelling evidence of a substantially limiting impairment.
 Decisions regarding accommodations are made on a case-by-case basis, as supported by the student's documentation and educational needs.
 The SSD staff makes every reasonable effort to observe the requirements of university policy and federal law and to maintain the standards of best practice recognized in the disability field in higher education.